AI Architecture User Guide

 4. Response Parsing

-When the AI responds, the AiResponseParser extracts the structured JSON and populates the assessment.
-The parser is lenient with missing fields, applying sensible defaults: regime defaults to “unknown”, bias to “neutral”, risk_mode to “normal”, and confidence to 0.5.
+When the AI responds, the response parser extracts the structured JSON and populates the assessment.
+The parser is lenient with missing fields, applying sensible defaults: regime defaults to "unknown", bias to "neutral", risk_mode to "normal", and confidence to 0.5.
 If regime_confidence or bias_confidence are omitted, they default to the overall confidence value.
-The valid_minutes field (defaulting to 15 minutes if omitted) determines how long the assessment remains active before the EA requests a refresh.
+The valid_minutes field (defaulting to 5 minutes if omitted) determines how long the assessment remains active before the EA requests a refresh.

 The parser also normalises all price values to the symbol's tick size and all volume values to broker limits, ensuring that AI-suggested levels are always valid for order submission.